 Tips for Creating a Happy Space for Two Dwarf Hamsters

-- Make sure that they are the same sex.
+- Make sure that they are of the same sex.
 Not only does this prevent unexpected litters, but it also reduces the likelihood of a fight.

-- When possible, try to purchase two hamsters that are less than 2 months old and have shared a space together already.
+- When possible, try to purchase two hamsters that are less than 2 months old and have shared space together already.
 They’re already accustomed to each other.

 - Be wary when putting a young dwarf hamster with an older one.
 The older of the two might get defensive of its territory.
 The younger might be seen as an intruder.

-- When buying female hamsters, try to confirm that they haven’t been pregnant or had a litter before.
+- When buying female hamsters, try to confirm that they haven’t been pregnant or had litter before.
 Female hamsters’ temperament can change, even becoming more aggressive, if they have had pups.